apache/spark/docs/building-spark.md

 # Running Tests

 Tests are run by default via the [ScalaTest Maven plugin](http://www.scalatest.org/user_guide/using_the_scalatest_maven_plugin).
-All tests should not be run by `root` or any admin user.
+Note that tests should not be run as root or an admin user.

 Some of the tests require Spark to be packaged first, so always run `mvn package` with `-DskipTests` the first time.
 The following is an example of a correct (build, test) sequence: